wds4/DCoSL/dips/conceptGraph/examples/hybrids/README.md

 hybrids
 =====

-Hybrids are words that are a mixture of several words together.
+Hybrids are words that are a mixture of several word types together.
+Typically the word types that are node components of a class thread.

 ## augmented lists: hybrid `wordType` and `jsonSchema`